The $134K Rebuild: Recover From Burnout and Sustain Revenue for $120K–$140K Operators

 Calculate mismatch percentage (work during wrong energy = %)

-Move 2: Peak Protection (Client Work in Peak Hours Only)
+Move 2: Peak Protection for Client Work in Your Best Hours

 After identifying peak windows, Nina protected them ruthlessly.